 Here follows a commented discography of what I’ve transferred so far.
 It is organized by rough chronological order of the original recordings, which gives a nice view not just of the discographic history, but also of the evolution of performance practice.
 When CDs collate recordings from different dates, I list them based on the earliest one:

-The earliest recording of Pacific 231 and Rugby (aka Mouvement Symphonique No. 1 & 2) were those of Piero Coppola, with the “Grand Orchestre Symphonique du Gramophone”, respectively from 16 November 1927 and 4 March 1929.
-Honegger’s own recording of the same pieces are variously dated, either “1929” or 13 March 1930.
+Piero Coppola’s were the first orchestral recording of Pacific 231 and the very first of Rugby (aka Mouvement Symphonique No. 1 & 2), with the “Grand Orchestre Symphonique du Gramophone”, respectively from 16 November 1927 and 4 March 1929.
+Honegger’s own orchestral recording of the same pieces are variously dated, either “1929” or 13 March 1930.
 Gratitude to the now defunct Dante to have reissued Coppola’s recordings on their Collection Piero Coppola dirige vol. 3 – La Musique Française du XXème Siècle, Dante Lys 373 (1998).

 The best collection of “Honegger conducts Honegger” is the one published in 1993 by Music & Arts, CD-767, with La Tempête-Prélude, Pastorale d’été, Pacific 231, Rugby, Overture and Ballet from Les Aventures du Roi Pausole (rec.
 1929-30), Symphonie Liturgique (rec. circa 1947), and Le Chant de Nigamon conducted by Rhené-Bâton (rec.
 1929).